hideosnes/schmiede25-listening/README.md

 # Real-time Audio Classification

 **Version:** v0.0.3 (alpha release)
-**Contributions:** Welcome!
+**Contributions:** Not unwelcome!
 Please mark AI-generated code as such in your commits.

 This application provides real-time audio classification using PyTorch-based transformer models from Hugging Face.
 The system captures live microphone input, processes it in configurable chunks (default: 1-second intervals), and runs inference to identify instruments or sounds.
 Results are displayed via a Tkinter GUI and automatically broadcast via OSC (Open Sound Control) to `localhost:9000` for integration with DAWs and music software.